Founder & Educational Director

 “We started with after-school programs, but found that pushing into the classroom was more effective.
 So we focused on pairing with teachers, writing grants, and entering the schools that way.”

-Tymon currently holds a Masters in Education and has been teaching Dual Language Science in the Beaverton School District.
-He is soccer referee and coach, snowboard coach, and is a bilingual education consultant.
+Tymon currently holds a Masters in Education and is a Dual Language Science teacher in the Beaverton School District.
+In addition to teaching at Beaverton High, he is also an adjunct professor at Portland State University and has an Administrator’s License.
+He is a soccer referee and coach, snowboard coach, and is a bilingual education consultant.

 Poet & Visioneer